-To stimulate the growth of renewables in the current market, the demand must exceed supply.
+So, to stimulate the growth of renewables in the current market, the demand must exceed supply.
 That is, we should encourage everyone to buy 100% 'green' energy from any supplier.
 The only other stimulus would be if regulations prioritised renewables over fossil fuels.
 Unfortunately, the opposite is often the case.

-A good measure of a supplier's contribution to the amount of renewable energy available is the proportion of energy generated either directly from renewables or via a UK PPA with a renewable generator.
-Some suppliers are now publishing the % contribution of PPA/REGO/GoO.
-Anything close to or over 100% of PPA is good.
+A good measure of a supplier's contribution to the amount of renewable energy available is the proportion of energy generated either directly from renewables or via a power purchase agreement with a renewable generator.
+Some suppliers are now publishing the % of their sales represented by this direct generation.
+This can increase renewable generation provided your supplier is committed to doing so.
+Anything close to or over 100% of direct generation is good.

-Good Energy and Ecotricity have a long-standing commitment to buy their electricity direct from renewable sources through a PPA.
-Octopus Energy, on the other hand, supplies the vast majority of its 'green' electricity by purchasing REGOs, half of these from outside the UK (see latest Ofgem published list of Guarantee of Origine, note list of electricity suppliers that use this).
-Although purchasing electricity through a PPA is not a guarantee to immediately build new renewable plant as the plant may already be in operation, it will result in additional renewable generation happening more quickly.
+Good Energy and Ecotricity have a long-standing commitment to buy their electricity direct from renewable sources rather than simply buying REGOs.
+Although this approach is not a guarantee to immediately build new renewable plant, it will result in additional renewable generation happening more quickly.
 Only when there is more demand than supply, and therefore more expensive REGOs, will other green suppliers be encouraged to source additional renewable generation.